rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

     $ sudo interrupt-timer unload-driver

-Because any interrupt time reported by the system is always later by the delay introduced by system latency, interrupt-timer compensates for system interrupt delay by reading the `sysDelay` value recorded by pps-client and subtracting it from the measured time of the interrupt.
-This generates a reported time of the external interrupt \f$t_r\f$ that adjusts the measured time of the interrupt \f$t_m\f$ by the value of sysDelay, \f$d_{sys}\f$,
+Because any interrupt time reported by the system is always later by the delay introduced by system latency, interrupt-timer compensates for system interrupt delay by reading the `sysDelay` value recorded by pps-client and subtracting it from the measured time of the interrupt internally recorded by interrupt-timer.
+This generates a reported time of the external interrupt \f$t_r\f$ that adjusts the measured time of the interrupt \f$t_m\f$ by the value of `sysDelay`, \f$d_{sys}\f$,

 \f[
 t_r = t_m - d_{sys}
 \f]

-in exactly the same way that the reported time of the zero crossing of the second \f$t_{r0}\f$ is the measured time of the PPS interrupt \f$t_{m0}\f$ adjusted for sysDelay:
+in exactly the same way that the reported time of the zero crossing of the second \f$t_{r0}\f$ is the measured time of the PPS interrupt \f$t_{m0}\f$ adjusted for `sysDelay`:

 \f[
 t_{r0} = t_{m0} - d_{sys}